-Implantation of the EVO Viva should only be attempted by a surgeon who is highly skilled in the required surgical technique.
+Implantation of EVO Viva should only be attempted by a surgeon who is highly skilled in the required surgical technique.
 The following procedure is recommended for implantation of EVO Viva.
-The patient should be prepared for surgery according to standard operating procedure.
+The patient should be prepared for surgery according to the surgeon's standard operating procedure.
 A clear scleral or corneal tunnel wound incision of 3.5 mm or less should be used, followed by filling of the anterior and posterior chamber with an appropriate viscoelastic.

-The lens is then folded using a MICROSTAAR® injector MSI-PF or MSI-TF with SFC-45 cartridge and injected into the anterior chamber.
-Please refer to the product insert provided with the injector for instructions regarding proper loading and injection of the lens using the MICROSTAAR injection system.
-Verify correct orientation of the lens and that the lens is not inverted.
-If the pupil remains sufficiently dilated, the lens should be well centered and positioned under the iris in front of the natural lens of a phakic patient or the implanted intraocular lens of a pseudophakic patient, so that the footplates are placed in the sulcus.
-Complete removal of the viscoelastic material must be performed before the eye is closed (without sutures).
+The lens is then folded using a MICROSTAARTM injector MSI-PF or MSI-TF with SFC-45 cartridge and injected into the anterior chamber of the eye.
+Please refer to the product insert or loading guide provided with the injector for instructions regarding proper loading and injection of the lens using the MICROSTAAR injection system.
+Verify correct orientation of the lens in the eye and that the lens is not inverted.
+If the pupil remains sufficiently dilated, the lens should be well centered and positioned under the iris in front of the natural lens, so that the footplates are placed in the sulcus.
+Complete removal of the viscoelastic material from the eye must be performed after completion of the surgical procedure and before the eye is closed (without sutures).
 From this point the operation can proceed according to the surgeon's standard procedure.
+Dispose of any single use accessories that may have become contaminated with bodily fluids during the procedure as biohazardous waste according to standard surgical biohazard waste disposal procedure.
 Postoperative medical care of the patient should also follow the surgeon's standard procedure.